What to do with an Arts or Humanities Degree

 We recommend finding an industry you’re interested in and seeing what roles they have available.
 An admin role will allow you to delve into multiple departments of the business and provide an insight into what roles might be of interest to you in the future.
 Businesses tend to promote internally so starting out as an administrator could lead to fast progression!

-We are here to help you discover what to do with your life.
+We are here to help you discover what to do with an Arts or Humanities degree.
 If you’re interested in any of the above fields, contact us today to speak to one of our recruitment specialists and they will be happy to help you find your perfect role.
 Alternatively, why not check out our vacancies here, you never know what you what find!